Respiratory Syncytial Virus (RSV)

 Respiratory syncytial virus (RSV) is a virus which commonly causes respiratory infections in young children, but it can affect people of all ages.

-Most of the time, RSV causes a mild illness with common cold-like symptoms, but sometimes RSV can cause pneumonia, trigger asthma, and in very young children cause bronchiolitis.
+Most of the time, RSV causes a mild illness with common cold-like symptoms, but sometimes RSV can cause pneumonia, trigger asthma, and in very young children cause bronchiolitis or breathing problems.
 RSV can also make older people severely unwell.
 Most children by the age of two are likely to have had RSV, but you can catch it many times in your life.

 There is no specific medicine for most RSV infections – like other common cold and flu viruses, the body’s immune system will fight off the infection over a week or two.